 This page describes some of the major birding areas in the Shanghai region.
 On the map below, click on any of the markers for brief details about the location.
 More information about sites is presented below.
 Hyperlinks to locations take you to pages with even more details.

 URBAN SHANGHAI: Century Park in Pudong offers good birding and is easily accessible on Metro Line 2.
-Parks such as Gongqing, Binjiang, and Shanghai Botanical Gardens are similar to Century but harder to reach.
+(For the all-time list of birds noted at Century Park, please click here.)
+Other large parks such as Gongqing Forest Park, Binjiang Forest Park, and Shanghai Botanical Gardens are similar to Century but harder to reach.
 Huangpu Park on the Bund is a good place to view gulls.
-For a list of all the birds ever noted at Century Park, please click here.

 LESSER YANGSHAN ISLAND: Technically in Zhejiang and home to Shanghai’s largest deep-water port.
 Known in Chinese as Xiǎo Yángshān (小洋山).
 Lies 25 km off coast of Nanhui and is accessible by car over Donghai Bridge.
 Migrating passerines, in particular buntings, are the major attraction.